icaldana/sdk-js/API/bricks/wallet.md

 ### **Opening scheme**

-The are three ways to open the checkout experience: redirect on the same tab, redirecting to a new tab, which is the default or using a modal.
+The are three ways to open the checkout experience: redirect on the same tab, which is the default, redirecting to a new tab or using a modal.

 | Parameter      | value   | Description                                 |
 | -------------- | ------- | ------------------------------------------- |